ge-high-assurance/VERDICT/tools/verdict/com.ge.research.osate.verdict/README.md

      -> Verdict Bundle" and find the "verdict-bundle-1.0.jar" file in the "extern" folder
-   4. In the same place, also set the STEM project, aadl2iml, Kind 2 and Soteria++ and GraphViz paths respectively, and then save and close the dialog
+   4. In the same place, also set the STEM project, aadl2iml, Kind 2 and Soteria++ and GraphViz paths for your OS respectively, and then save and close the dialog